 With the city well into a 10+ year development boom, there are now 7 supertall skyscrapers in development, 2 of which are already under construction.

 Rising from the foot of Canada’s longest street, SkyTower at Pinnacle One Yonge is the second phase in a multi-tower development near Toronto’s waterfront.
-Currently under construction, the 95-storey mixed-use tower will contain residences, a hotel, commercial offices, retail, and community spaces.
+Currently under construction, the 105-storey mixed-use tower will contain residences, a hotel, commercial offices, retail, and community spaces.
 The tower is designed by Toronto-based architecture firm Hariri Pontarini.

-2) The One — Under Construction at 308 metres / 85-storeys
+2) The OneUnder Construction at 328 metres / 91-storeys

 Situated on the south-west corner of Yonge and Bloor, Mizrahi Development’s The One is making its mark on the northern edge of the Downtown Core.
-Designed by UK-based architects Foster+Partners, the 85-storey mixed-use skyscraper will contain residences, a hotel, and commercial retail space.
+Designed by UK-based architects Foster+Partners, the 91-storey mixed-use skyscraper will contain residences, a hotel, and commercial retail space.

-3) Forma (West Tower) — Approved at 308 metres / 82-storeys
+3) Forma (West Tower)Approved at 308 metres / 82-storeys

 At the corner of King and Duncan in the Entertainment District, Forma West is an 82-storey mixed-use skyscraper proposed by Great Gulf, Dream Unlimited, and Westdale Properties.
 It is the second phase in a two-tower development designed by world-renowned architect, Frank Gehry.
-Both buildings will contain residences, commercial, and institutional spaces.
+The shorter 73-storey east tower broke ground in fall 2023, and is currently under construction.

-4) One Yonge (Phase 3) — Proposed at 305 metres / 92-storeys
+4) One Yonge (Phase 3)Approved at 305 metres / 92-storeys

 The third phase of Pinnacle One Yonge will rise immediately next to its taller sibling, SkyTower, and will contain residential condominiums across its 92-storeys.
 The tower is also designed by Toronto-based architecture firm Hariri Pontarini.

-5) Union Park (East Tower) — Proposed at 303 metres / 60-storeys
+5) Union Park (East Tower)Approved at 303 metres / 60-storeys

 Union Park East is the tallest of a massive 4-tower complex proposed by Oxford Properties along Front Street West.
 The 60-storey skyscraper designed by Pelli Clarke Pelli Architects is one of two office towers proposed for the site.

-6) 15 Bloor St W — Proposed at 302 metres / 94-storeys
+6) 15 Bloor St WProposed at 302 metres / 94-storeys

 The latest supertall proposal in Toronto rises immediately next to another supertall under construction (The One).
 Plans from developer Reserve Properties call for a 94-storey residential tower designed by IBI Group.

-7) 191 Bay — Proposed at 301 metres / 64-storeys
+7) 191 BayApproved at 301 metres / 64-storeys

 The final supertall on the list is QuadReal Properties’ 191 Bay, which will rise above Commerce Court in Toronto’s Financial District.
 The 64-storey skyscraper, designed by Toronto-based architecture firm Hariri Pontarini, contains commercial office space and would feature one of the city’s highest observation decks.